Common Mistakes Veterans Make When Filing VA Disability Claims

 The Real Cost of These Mistakes

 Consider this example: A veteran files for PTSD but makes several of the mistakes above.
 Instead of receiving a 70% rating immediately, they get denied, spend two years appealing, and eventually receive a 50% rating.
-The difference in monthly payments is about $500, and they've lost two years of benefits entirely.
-The total financial impact could exceed $50,000 over their lifetime.
+The difference in monthly payments can be significant — often hundreds of dollars a month — and they've lost two years of benefits entirely.
+Add it all up — lost monthly payments and delayed back pay — and the difference can be substantial.
+Every veteran's situation is different, but the financial impact of a lower rating or a multi-year delay is real and worth taking seriously.

 How Augustus Miles Helps Veterans Avoid These Mistakes

-Augustus Miles specializes in helping veterans navigate the VA disability claims process successfully.
 Our VA-accredited attorneys have seen these mistakes countless times and know exactly how to prevent them.
+Every case starts with a thorough review designed to catch problems before they cost veterans time or money.

 - Reviews your case thoroughly before filing to identify potential issues